DatWins/no-style-please/about.md

 title: About
 ---

-This is an example page!
+This is my work journal page!

-It's very similar to a `post` layout, with the only difference that the publish date is not shown!
+I am just writing things down so I don't forget.